 To scan stations, press and hold either SEEK arrow for two seconds until you hear a beep.
-The radio will go to a station, play for a few seconds, then go on to the next station.
+The radio goes to a station, plays for a few seconds, then goes to the next station.
 Press either SEEK arrow again to stop scanning.

 To scan preset stations, press and hold either SEEK arrow for more than four seconds until you hear two beeps.
-The radio will go to the first preset station stored on your pushbuttons, play for a few seconds, then go on to the next preset station.
+The radio goes to the first preset station stored on your pushbuttons, plays for a few seconds, then goes to the next preset station.
 Press either SEEK arrow again to stop scanning presets.

-The radio will only seek and scan stations with a strong signal that are in the selected band.
+The radio only seeks and scans stations with a strong signal that are in the selected band.